FermiParadox/MinusTimesMinus/README.md

 Resulting in self-esteem increase.

 ## No distractions
-I intentionally didn't make it more flashy and prettier because the student must be focused only on the task.
+I intentionally didn't make it more flashy and pretty because the student must be focused only on the task.
 Also, there are no ads in the app for the very same reason.